 NOW THEREFORE BE IT FURTHER RESOLVED that the BOCC directs Lewis County Public Works GIS Department to update the official zoning map designations and comprehensive plan map designations to reflect the decisions of this ordinance.

-PASSED IN REGULAR SESSION THIS 16th DAY OF January, 2024, following a public hearing publicized in the paper of record on January 2, 2024.
+PASSED IN REGULAR SESSION THIS 16th DAY OF January 2024, following a public hearing publicized in the paper of record on January 2, 2024.